NietoCurcio/SellerFinder/README.md

 ## Deployment

 This project is deployed, so you can access the app on [Seller Finder App](https://sellerfinder.netlify.app/) and the server [Seller Finder Server-side](https://seller-finder.herokuapp.com/) and see what the app looks like and how the server is configured.
-The server communicate with the database, stored in the db.json file, there are four resources that you can access in the server REST API, '/most', '/products', '/sellers' and '/comments'.
+The server communicates with the database, stored in the db.json file, there are four resources that you can access in the server REST API, '/most', '/products', '/sellers' and '/comments'.
 Comments has a relationship between sellers (author) and products (commented product).

 ## React Context API

 This App uses React Context API (React.useContext() Hook) to handle state:

-Is pretty similar to Redux, since both were inpisred in the flux architeture, using the unidireaction data flow.
+Is pretty like Redux, since both were inpisred in the flux architeture, using the unidireaction data flow.
 I like to think this thought process as "CARS" flow, *C*omponent, *A*ctions, *R*educer and *S*tore, because the store cannot be changed without following this pipeline.

 <p align="center">
   <img src="https://github.com/NietoCurcio/SellerFinder/blob/main/.github/screenshot3.png?raw=true" width="750" alt="Seller Finder">